seven1m/onebody/INSTALL.md

 Installation has been tested on Ubuntu Linux 10.04.1 LTS (Lucid Lynx) and 10.10 (Maverick Meerkat).
 If you are using a different Linux distro or Mac OS X, you will need to adjust some of the commands below to match your environment.

+Supplemental install notes are available for CentOS 5.5 in the `doc` folder.

 ## Install Steps